Get connected with a counselor today!

 image

-The Fair Credit Reporting Act gives you the right to correct incomplete, inaccurate or fraudulent information on your credit reports.
-You can do this for free in as little as a few minutes by filing a “dispute” with the credit bureau that reported the error.
+You can handle credit report errors for free, in as little as a few minutes, by filing something called a “dispute” with the credit bureau that reported the error.
+Here’s how filing a dispute works.

 If you haven’t reviewed your three credit reports (from Equifax, Experian, and TransUnion), you can get free copies at AnnualCreditReport.com.
-Be sure to check all three reports since they’re not identical.
+Be sure to check all three reports for errors, since they’re not identical.
 For any report that has a mistake, you’ll have to file a dispute in order to have the information updated or removed.

-You can file your dispute with the credit bureau(s) over the phone or by mail, but the easiest option is usually to file online.
-If you want or need to submit documentation to support your claim, such as a receipt for a bill payment or a letter from a creditor, you can upload it at the time of submission or send it by mail.
+If you have documentation to support your claim, such as a receipt for a bill payment or a letter from a creditor, you can upload it at the time of submission or send it by mail.
 If sending by mail, be sure to send copies (not originals) and use certified mail to ensure its received.

-After you file your dispute, the credit bureau must conduct an investigation into your claim in 30 to 45 days.
-If they determine the information is incorrect, they must remove it and send you a copy of your updated credit report.
-If they find the information was accurate, it will remain on your report and the credit bureau must send you a notice within five days.
+If they determine the information is incorrect, they must remove or correct it and send you a copy of your updated credit report.
+However, if they find the information was accurate, it will remain on your report, and the credit bureau must send you a notice within five days.

-If you disagree with their conclusion, you can ask them to add a 100-word note to your report about the decision.
-Although it won’t change the outcome of the investigation, it gives you a chance to explain the issue to potential creditors who view your file.
+Alternatively, you can ask the credit bureau to add a 100-word note to your report explaining the error.
+Although it won’t change the outcome of the investigation (or your credit scores), adding a statement gives you a chance to explain the issue to potential creditors who view your file.

-Disputing information on your credit report may seem a bit complicated, and you may be tempted to hire a credit repair agency, but it’s not necessary to pay for help.
-Filing a dispute is free and fairly easy to do on your own.
-But, if you have questions or need guidance, you can always contact an NFCC-certified credit counselor.
+However, if you have questions or need guidance, you can always contact an NFCC-certified credit counselor.
 A credit counselor can help you organize your finances, review your credit reports and create a strategy to file and keep track of a dispute on your own.

 Sincerely,